1. Remember, It's a business. It requires planning and knowledge to be successful.

 6. Evaluating the property by yourself.
 You might think you have the right eye for potential, but you never want to buy a property without consulting someone who has done this before or a contractor.
 You need to make sure you have a solid handle on your potential repair costs before making an offer.
 You could get into trouble by overspending on the property or running out of money without doing this.

 7. If you do this for the first time, don't buy a property that needs much work.
-For your first one, buy a property that only needs a few repairs and some fresh paint.
+For your first one, buy a property that only needs minor repairs and fresh paint.
 This way, you know this is something you can handle and see yourself doing in the future.

 House Flipping 101